kivy/kivy/doc/sources/installation/installation-linux-venvs.rst

 Ubuntu example
 --------------

-In the following command use "python" and "python-dev" for Python 2, or "python3" and "python3-dev" for Python 3.
+In the following commands replace all occurrences of `python` with `python3` for Python 3.

 ::